 Project steps and timeline

-City Council hearings are anticipated in winter 2021/2022.
-There will be one more opportunity for the public to testify on the project at City Council.
+City Council hearings are anticipated in early 2022.
+The public will be invited to testify on the project at City Council.
 Dates and times are still to be set.

 There are many factors that impact if and how a site can be developed, including landslide hazards, floodplains, access to water and sewer infrastructure, access to public rights-of-way, etc. Please contact Ezone staff to learn more about your specific site.